Target outranking share is a portfolio bid strategy that helps your ads outrank ads from another domain.

 When your ad outranks another ad, it’s displayed above the other domain's ad on Google Search results pages or shows when the other ad does not.
 It’s important to understand that this strategy doesn’t necessarily improve your overall ad rank; it only works to help you improve your rank in comparison to another domain’s ads.

 The Target outranking share bid strategy will typically attempt to achieve your desired outranking share, but final placement is ultimately determined by the outcome of the ad auction, which is influenced by advertiser competition and Quality Score.
 Also note that Target outranking share only modifies your bids.
-It won’t enter you into auctions that you wouldn’t normally participate in.
+It won’t enter you into auctions that you wouldn’t normally be participating in.

 You can use the auction insights report to view the domains whose ads most frequently participate in the ad auction with your ads.